Correlation Decay for Maximum Weight Matchings on Sparse Graphs: Introduction

 Our main results give an affirmative answer to Question~\ref{q:uniform_corr_decay} for two subclasses of graphs with exponential edge weights: (a) locally tree-like graphs with uniformly bounded degree, and (b) graphs with maximum degree at most three.
 In both cases, we obtain explicit bounds on the rate of decay, stated in the next two theorems. \begin{thm} Let $G$ be a connected graph whose degree is bounded above by $D$.
 Suppose that the edge weights are i.i.d.\ exponential random variables with mean $1$.
 Let $e \in E(G)$ and $r\geq 3$ be such that $\bB_e^r(G)$ is a tree.
 Then we have

 \end{thm} In \cite{Gamarnik}, correlation decay is established for random $d$-regular graphs and Erd\H{o}s--R\'enyi graphs $G(n,\lambda/n)$ with exponential weights.
 The local limits of these graphs are infinite $d$-regular trees or Poisson Galton--Watson trees, respectively, which are self-similar or stochastically self-similar.
 On such trees, the cavity computation yields a recursive distributional equation, and correlation decay follows once one proves that this equation has a unique solution, as shown in \cite{Gamarnik} for exponential weights.
 Recently, the MWM problem was studied in \cite{enriquez2025optimal} for finite graphs whose local limit is a unimodular Galton--Watson tree.
 While \cite{enriquez2025optimal} does not explicitly address correlation decay, it shows that the recursive distributional equation has a unique solution for any non-atomic measure with a nontrivial absolutely continuous part.
 Let us emphasize that these results do not typically extend to deterministic irregular trees, where each vertex yields a different distributional equation.
 As far as we know, correlation decay arguments on irregular trees are not common in the literature.
+Let us also mention that in the positive temperature case, for the (unweighted) monomer-dimer model on finite graphs whose local limit is a unimodular Galton-Watson tree, the limiting monomer density was computed via cavity recursion in \cite{alberici2014solution}.

 \begin{thm} Let $G$ be a connected graph with maximum degree at most $3$.
 Suppose that the edge weights are i.i.d.\ exponential random variables with mean $1$.
 Let $e\in E(G)$.
 Then for any $r\geq 1$ and for any $\varepsilon \in (0, 1)$,